snap-stanford/snap-python/doc/source/reference/basic.rst

      .. data:: Rnd

-        The TRnd object used in methods such as :function:`GetRnd`.
+        The TRnd object used in methods such as :func:`GetRnd`.

    Below is some code demonstrating the use of the :class:`TInt` type: